What is Betaine Hydrochloride?

 Even though Betaine HCl is a beneficial supplement, not everyone should take it.
 If you have been prescribed H2-blockers for GERD, or if your doctor has confirmed that you need proton pump inhibitors for acid reflux, then don’t take Betaine HCl.

 Pregnant women also usually have trouble with their stomach acid levels.
 Betaine HCl may or may not help.
 So far, there are no reported harmful side effects during pregnancy.
-In fact, betaine is important in development, from pre-implantation embryo up to infancy.
-It is important to remember, however, to check with your doctor before taking any supplements during pregnancy.
+In fact, betaine is vital in development, from pre-implantation embryo up to infancy.
+However, it is important to remember to check with your doctor before taking any supplements during pregnancy.

 Lastly, if you are diagnosed with homocystinuria (high levels of homocysteine in the urine), do not use Betaine HCl in place of betaine anhydrous.
-Both contains betaine but the latter is the FDA-approved treatment for the condition which is a symptom of a rare genetic disease.
+Both contain betaine, but the latter is the FDA-approved treatment for the condition, a symptom of a rare genetic disease.

-It is possible that your low stomach acid is a symptom of a more complex condition, rather than the disease itself.
-Thus, Betaine HCl can give relief, but may not address the root of the problem.
-Consult your medical practitioner for official diagnosis.
+Your low stomach acid levels may be a symptom of a more complex condition rather than the disease itself.
+Thus, Betaine HCl can give relief but may not address the root of the problem.
+Consult your medical practitioner for an official diagnosis.